GoVanguard/karmbian/README.md

 - x64 machine with at least 2GB of memory and ~35GB of disk space for the VM, container or native OS,
 - Ubuntu Bionic 18.04 / Focal 20.04 x64 for native building or any [Docker](https://docs.armbian.com/Developer-Guide_Building-with-Docker/) capable x64 Linux for containerised,
+- Kali 2020 x64 for native building, aria2 compiled and installed seperately
 - superuser rights (configured sudo or root access).

 <p align=right><a href=#table-of-contents>⇧</a></p>